sigmorphon/sigmorphon.github.io/sharedtasks/2017/task.md

 The official evaluation script that will be used for our internal evaluation is provided here.
 You are encouraged to do ablation studies to measure the advantage gained from particular innovations.
 You should perform these studies on the development data and report the findings in your system description paper.
 We will use the same script to evaluate your system's output on the test data.
 If multiple correct answers are possible, we will accept any string from the correct set.
 For example, in Sub-Task 1, the two senses of English lemma `hang` have different `Past` forms, `hung` and `hanged`.
 We will evaluate on each language separately.
-An aggregate evaluation will weight all languages equally (by macroaveraging), including the surprise languages released later during the development period.
+An aggregate evaluation will weight all languages equally (by macro-averaging), including the surprise languages released later during the development period.
 In an overview paper for the shared task, we will compare the performance of submitted systems in detail.
 We will evaluate

 * which systems are significantly different in performance, especially in low-resource scenarios